Outdoor Health Research Forum

 Fee: $20 per person to help cover the cost of IT support

-The Outdoor Health Research Forum provides an opportunity for Australian researchers to share their work, explore intersections, and germinate collaborative projects with impact.
-AS well as hearing from key speakers, attendees will have an opportunity to share their work with the whole group.
+The Outdoor Health Research Forum 2021 provides an opportunity for researchers to share their work, explore intersections, and germinate collaborative projects with impact.
+As well as hearing from key speakers, attendees will have an opportunity to share a brief overview of their work with the whole group.